BohdanKuzik/management_tool/README.md

 python manage.py runserver
 ```

-After running that code you'll be able to browse the website locally on your computer.
+After running that code you'll be able to browse the website locally on your computer

+All data reload automatically every 30 seconds.<br>
+After clicking button: "take snapshot" you need to wait a few seconds :)